 What is the Warm Home Discount?

 The Warm Home Discount scheme provides money towards the electricity bills of UK homes at risk of fuel poverty.
 Set up by the government, the scheme is available to low income households.
-We explain what it is and how to apply if you’re eligible for this help with your heating bills…
+We explain how to find out if you’re eligible for this help with your heating bills…

 Compare energy quotes